1. THE FORMATIVE YEARS (1848-1866)

 October 29: Rt Rev Maurice Day, Bishop of Clogher, writes to Lord Rathdonnell from Bishopscourt, Clones, Co.
 Monaghan, to thank him for contributing £700 to the various Monaghan parishes.
 In today's currency, that £700 would equate to £30,000 or €34,000.
 This letter is now framed at Bishopscourt.

-March 3rd – Lord Desmond FitzGerald, son of the Duke of Leinster, killed in action.
+March 3rd: Lord Desmond FitzGerald, son of the Duke of Leinster, killed during a grenade-throwing exercise in Calais.

 [In 1915 A. Watchorn subscribed 12/- (twelve shillings) to St. Mary's Church Sustentation.
 By 1929, Abraham Watchorn, the father of the dead soldier, was giving £1.10.0.
 The 1934 account reveals Frank Watchorn, brother of the soldier, giving the same amount whilst the accounts list a Mr. & Mrs. Watchorn subscribing from 1970 right through to 1982.
 They may have been related to Joan Watchorn who worked at Lisnavagh in the late 1970s and early 1980s.
 These details added by my father, April 2013]